Digital Freight Matching

-Today’s digital freight matching solutions should have a carrier compliance component that helps protect your business against risk and liability.
-That’s why Truckstop offers RMIS Carrier Onboarding as part of their Compliance-as-a-Service portfolio, the only one of its kind in the industry.
-Truckstop CaaS solutions include products, services, and a dedicated team of compliance experts, plus access to the most extensive carrier database in the industry of more than 98% of active carriers.
+Today’s digital freight matching solutions need a carrier compliance component that helps protect your business against risk and liability.
+That’s why Truckstop offers RMIS Carrier Onboarding, with access to the most extensive carrier database in the industry of more than 98% of active carriers.
 From your TMS, you can fast-track carrier hiring, whether you’re a shipper or a broker, and check their compliance status without spending hours or even days tracking down compliance paperwork.
-Our automated process is up to 80% faster than manual processes and reduces the risk of identity theft and fraudulent carrier documents.
+Our automated process is up to 80% faster than manual processes.

 A branded carrier registration site makes carrier onboarding fast, easy, and paperless.
-You can customize it to your business rules, get daily updates and status alerts, and rest assured the carriers you hire and onboard are compliant every step of the way.
+You can customize it to your business rules, get daily updates and status alerts, and do all you can to ensure the carriers you hire and onboard are compliant every step of the way.